Graph-Theoretic Characterization of Noise Capacity of Conditional Disclosure of Secrets: Problem Statement

-If $f(x,y)=1$, Carol must reliably recover the secret $S$ from $A_x$ and $B_y$.
-Otherwise, if $f(x,y)=0$, $(A_x,B_y)$ must remain independent of $S$ as nothing about $S$ should be revealed to Carol in this case.
+Carol does not know $x$ or $y$, but the protocol is designed so that Carol can recover the secret $S$ from $A_x$ and $B_y$ if $f(x,y)=1$.
+Otherwise, if $f(x,y)=0$, the pair $(A_x,B_y)$ must remain independent of $S$, ensuring that no information about $S$ is revealed to Carol.
 For any $(x,y) \in \mathcal{I}$, the following correctness and security constraints should be satisfied:

-The collection of the mappings from $\{x,y,S,Z\}$ to the signals $A_x, B_y$ is called a CDS scheme.
+The collection of the mappings from $\{x,y,S,Z\}$ to the messages $A_x, B_y$ is called a CDS scheme.

 In our previous work \cite{Li_Sun_CDS, Li_Sun_linearCDS}, the \comm rate--defined as $R=L/(2N)$--was studied as the primary objective to optimize.
 However, the randomness consumption aspect, represented by the efficiency of the noise usage, has not been investigated.
 To address, in this work, we focus on the \emph{noise rate} $R_Z$ of the CDS problem.
 In particular, the noise rate $R_Z$ represents how many symbols of the secret that can be securely disclosed per symbol of noise variable $Z$, \ie,